 The Sixth Form language courses build on knowledge acquired at GCSE or equivalent, and will be taught over the two Sixth Form years with the A Level exam taken in May / June of Upper VI (year 13).
-We do not offer an AS course.

 In the Sixth Form, students are expected to acquire more independent study skills and supplement class work with individual study such as listening work, vocabulary learning, research for the speaking topic and wider reading.
 They should be prepared for a more grammatical approach to language learning and should ideally have grade 7, 8 or 9 at GCSE.
 Although not essential, they will benefit enormously from any visits, exchanges or courses in countries where the target language is spoken so as to build up their spoken fluency.